indigo-astronomy/indigo/indigo_drivers/agent_guider/README.md

 There are 3 algorithms to detect the tracking drift:
 1. **Donuts** - This mode uses the entire image and all the stars on the image to detect the drift.
 Because of that it has a "built in" scintillation resilience.
 It can operate nicely with highly de-focused stars hence the name Donuts.
-It will also work nicely with frames with many hot pixels but so far it will struggle with hot columns and lines (working to fix it).
+It will also work nicely with frames with hot pixels, hot lines and hot columns.

 2. **Selection** - It uses the centroid of a small area around the star with a specified radius to detect the drift.
 This is universal method that should work in most of the cases.
-It is resilient to hot lines and hot columns as ling as they are not in the selection.
+It is resilient to hot pixels, hot lines and hot columns.

 3. **Centroid** - This is a full frame centroid, useful for bright objects that occupy large portion of the frame like Moon and planets.
 It will **not work** with stars.

 For better performance sub-frames can be used with all three drift detection modes.
+However with **Selection** algorithm, a sub-frame around the current selection can be automatically used by the agent.

 ### Drift Controller Settings